 |required Android: 4.4 or higher|

 |Download Play Store|

 AnyDesk is available for Android.
-View and control your devices using smartphone or tablets.
-Connect to: Windows, macOS or Linux.
+View and control your devices using smartphones or tablets.
+Connect to Windows, macOS or Linux.

 Setup and ID

 After download and installation, AnyDesk creates the ID on initial startup.